dynatrace-ace-services/slo_template/README.md

         - SLO value and Burn-rate alert for application performance
         - SLO value and Burn-rate alert for application successrate
         - SLO value and Burn-rate alert for service successrate
-        - SLO value and Burn-rate alertfor key request successrate
+        - SLO value and Burn-rate alert for key request (service method) successrate

 ## Permissions Client OAUTH2 for MONACO